jygan/Advanced-Lane-Detection/README.md

 Open the **advanced_lane.ipynb** and run !!

-### Now lets discuss each of these software pipeline stages in detail.
+### Let us now discuss each of these software pipeline stages in detail.

-## Camera Calibration Stage<a name="1"/>
+## Step 1: Camera Calibration Stage<a name="1"/>

 Real cameras use curved lenses to form an image, and light rays often bend a little too much or too little at the edges of these lenses.
 This creates an effect that distorts the edges of images, so that lines or objects appear more or less curved than they actually are.
-This is called radial distortion, and it’s the most common type of distortion.
+This is called radial distortion, which is the most common type of distortion.

-There are three coefficients needed to correct for radial distortion: k<sub>1</sub>, k<sub>2</sub>, and k<sub>3</sub>.
+There are three coefficients needed to correct radial distortion: k<sub>1</sub>, k<sub>2</sub>, and k<sub>3</sub>.
 To correct the appearance of radially distorted points in an image, one can use a correction formula mentioned below.

 ![Calibration](output_images/calibration_explian.png?raw=true "Calibration")
 ![Calibration correction](output_images/cal_radial_formulae.png?raw=true "Calibration corrrection")